Rite of Christian Initiation of Adults (RCIA)

 A small group of parishioners (the RCIA Team) are entrusted as catechists, mentors and sponsors for those who have approached us.
 Through their constant support and willingness to share their faith, they are living witnesses of the Good News and of life in Christ.

 As the Baptism draws closer, the ‘catechumen’ will be asked to nominate a Godparent.

 The RCIA Schedule

 Usually the process of preparation involves meetings over a number of months.
-In our parishes of Deepdene & Balwyn and Camberwell, we begin around August or September.
+In our Parishes of Camberwell, Balwyn Deepdene and Surrey Hills Wattle Park, we begin around August or September.
 The group of enquirers, catechists and sponsors meets regularly to share faith, pray, and participate in various activities of the parish community.

 At the beginning of Lent each year, those in the group who wish to enter the Catholic Church enter into an intense period of preparation, culminating in the reception of the Sacraments of Initiation at the Easter Vigil.